bplessis/blog/_posts/2017-10-30-drive-failure-and-reinstall.md

 Apparently the swap took care of itself ;)

-The /only/ thing left was .. the file system, this get a bit tricky and it took quite a bit to get it done right but the process should be only:
+The *only* thing left was .. the file system, this get a bit tricky and it took quite a bit to get it done right but the process should be only:

 {% highlight shell %}
 root@frb:~# zpool create zroot mirror gpt/zfs0 gpt/zfs1